We are creating a path across Stoke Park aimed at supporting housing in Lockleaze and improving accessibility to the park.

-At the moment, it’s difficult for people with mobility difficulties or pushchairs to enjoy the park because the paths get muddy and the surface can be uneven.
+At the moment, it’s difficult for people with mobility difficulties or pushchairs to enjoy the park because the paths can get muddy and the surface can be uneven.

 We have also chosen this route because the Stoke Park Conservation Management Plan identifies upgrading the historic carriage drive as a priority.
 The work we’re doing tries to make the path as accessible as possible while also combining well with the Conservation Management Plan.

-We’re undertaking archaeological, bat, ecology and tree surveys in advance of any works commencing.
+We’ve undertaken archaeological, bat, ecology and tree surveys in advance of any works commencing.

 Through the Stoke Park Conservation Management Plan, the council already had plans to improve much of the path route we intend to upgrade.
 Because this project is not funded by Bristol City Council, it will allow us to spend council funds or other grants we get on more improvements to Stoke Park.

 What were the results of the public consultation?

 Overall, a majority were in favour of the scheme (of the people that expressed agreement or disagreement).
 We also asked questions about lighting, surfacing, the route of the path, and much more.